syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 ### Directory setup {#directory-setup}

 To begin writing a Promise you will need a basic directory structure to work in.
-You can use our promise template to get started.
+You can use our Promise template to get started.

 Run the following commands in a working directory of your choosing.